Simulating Open Quantum Systems Using Hamiltonian Simulations: Derivation of the time-independent second-order scheme

 Here we have defined,

 \textbf{Step 2: Formulate the second-order Kraus form.}

 In the second step, we construct the Kraus form according to the scheme described above.
-Generally, we must convert the It\^o Integrals to random variables and arrange them to ensure that they are not correlated (see Lemma \ref{lem:R_alpha} for instance).
-In this case, we simply take the formula from~\cite[(10.2.7)]{kloeden1992numerical} and reformulate the above second-order scheme as follows:
+Generally, we must convert the It\^o integrals to random variables and arrange them to ensure that they are not correlated (see, e.g., Lemma \ref{lem:R_alpha}).
+In this case, we simply take the formula from~\cite[(14.2.7)]{kloeden1992numerical} and reformulate the above second-order scheme as follows:

 Here, $\{\dw_j\}^J_{j=1}$ are independent Gaussian random variables with mean zero and variance $\dt$, and $\{\dz_{j_1,j_2}\}$ are independent two-point random variables such that

 for $j_2=1,2,\cdots,j_1-1$ and $\dz_{j_1,j_2}=-\dz_{j_2,j_1}$.